ps-mr/hesspl-2014/index.md

 work. **Please send a title and an abstract as soon as possible** via email to [Paolo Giarrusso](pgiarrusso@informatik.uni-marburg.de).

-We will add further details to this page in due time.
 Should you have any questions, please do not hesitate to contact any of the organizers.

 ### News

-* We currently plan to begin the workshop around 11am, let us know if that is any problem.
+* You can arrive tomorrow starting at 10.30am; coffee will be available.
+Talks will start at 11am.
 * We will also have a session for *lightning talks* (5 minutes).
 Questions will be deferred to the subsequent break.
 Registration for lightning talks will be on the same day.
-* The current list of abstracts is available [here](abstracts.html).
+* The list of abstracts is available [here](abstracts.html).
+The program will be available later today.
-* We are still considering abstract submissions, as long as timeslots are available.

 ### Previous Workshops
  * [First Hessian Workshop on Programming Languages](http://erdweg.org/HessPL/index.html) (June 28, 2013, TU Darmstadt)